-- If anyone suspects an incident of bullying between choristers, they should report it to one of the key choir staff (Director of Music, Assistant Director of Music, or Choir Assistant) immediately. - The Director of Music will investigate the issue and will consult with the Cathedral Safeguarding Team, and also inform Truro School - A plan will be agreed between the cathedral and Truro School on action(s) to be taken, in line with the school's anti-bullying policy and procedures. - The cathedral and the school will keep appropriate records throughout the process.
+- If anyone suspects an incident of bullying between choristers, they should report it to one of the key choir staff (Director of Music, Assistant Director of Music, or Choir Assistant) immediately. - The Director of Music will report to and consult with the Cathedral Safeguarding Team, and also inform Truro School. - A plan will be agreed between the cathedral and Truro School on action(s) to be taken, in line with the school's anti-bullying policy and procedures. - The cathedral and the school will keep appropriate records throughout the process.